 Weekly sessions will be divided between lectures and seminars.
 Lectures will offer an overview of the key theories and concepts, alongside with a critical perspective.
 Seminars will be the occasion for students to engage in developing their own research project.
-Students are expected to read the corresponding chapters in the course textbook before each session.
-Students will be assigned to a research group at the start of the semester, and will have to produce a research report of 3,000 words and a final presentation with the group.
+Students have to produce a research proposal (1000 words), a critical literature review (1500 words), and a research project of 3000 words.